 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-At year-end, the Health Board had no deferred inflows of resources in the governmental fund or governmental activities financial statements.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
+The Health Board has one type of deferred inflows.
+The governmental fund reports unavailable revenue for amounts from grant receivables that are not considered to be available to liquidate liabilities of the current period.
+Unavailable revenue arises only under the modified accrual basis of accounting and, accordingly, is reported only in the General Fund balance sheet.
+The unavailable amount is deferred and recognized as an inflow of resources in the period that the amount becomes available.